zucchinidev/cf-networking-onboarding/c2c/120-dataflow-pt-7.markdown

    `silk-controller.properties.database.password`.
 You might need to look up these values in credhub.
 This will differ based on your deployment.
 1. Bosh ssh onto the database VM and become root.
 1. Login to your database.
-For a percona-xxx deployment, it looks like this
+For a percona-xtradb-cluster-x.x deployment, it looks like this
    ```bash
    /var/vcap/packages/percona-xtradb-cluster-5.7/bin/mysql -u network_connectivity -p -h sql-db.service.cf.internal -D DATABASE_NAME
    ```